University of Michigan could snap championship cold streak for northern baseball teams

 "I know so many of the other guys just want to see it get back to that point and bring the Big Ten back to where it's just a great baseball conference, and it's just been so much fun."

-Weather is the overarching challenge for any college baseball program in the north, forcing most teams to play nearly at least a month at the beginning of each season on the road.
+Weather is the overarching challenge for any college baseball program in the north, forcing most teams to play almost at least a month at the beginning of each season on the road.

 The Wolverines didn't play their first game at home until March 14.
 And by the end of March, Michigan had played eight games in Ann Arbor as opposed to the Commodores' 23 home contests by that point.